raccoongang/edx-platform/lms/djangoapps/sga_api/README.md

 The application has two endpoints for creating and bulk enrolling users.

-Configuration instructions: Code need next additional settings:
+Configuration instructions: Code needs next additional settings:

-'EDX_API_KEY' - It is token for checking authorized api calls. lms.auth.json must have this token.
+'EDX_API_KEY' - It is a token for checking authorized api calls. lms.auth.json must contain this token.
 The following token should be available in the python code:
 'HTTP_X_EDX_API_KEY,